Peopling of the Americas: Evidence for pre-LGM human presence

 Pre-LGM human presence in South America rests partly on the chronology of the controversial Pedra Furada rock shelter in Piauí, Brazil.
 More recently, studies at the archaeological sites Santa Elina (27000–10000 years BP) in the midwest, and Rincão I (20000–12000 years BP) in southeastern Brazil also show associations of evidence of human presence with sediments dating from before the LGM.
 A 2003 study dated evidence for the controlled use of fire to before 40,000 years ago.
 Additional evidence has been adduced from the morphology of Luzia Woman fossil, which was described as Australo-Melanesian.
-This interpretation was challenged in a 2003 review which concluded the features in question could also have arisen by genetic drift.
+This interpretation was challenged in a 2003 review, which concluded the features in question could also have arisen by genetic drift.
 In November 2018, scientists of the University of São Paulo and Harvard University released a study that contradicts the alleged Australo-Melanesian origin of Luzia.
 Using DNA sequencing, the results showed that Luzia's ancestry was entirely Native American.

 Stones described as probable tools, hammerstones and anvils, have been found in southern California, at the Cerutti Mastodon site, that are associated with a mastodon skeleton which appeared to have been processed by humans.
 The mastodon skeleton was dated by thorium-230/uranium radiometric analysis, using diffusion–adsorption–decay dating models, to around 130 thousand years ago.
 No human bones were found and expert reaction was mixed; claims of tools and bone processing were called "not plausible" by Prof. Tom Dillehay.

 The Yana River Rhino Horn site (RHS) has dated human occupation of eastern Arctic Siberia to 31,300 BP.
-That date has been interpreted by some as evidence that migration into Beringia was imminent, lending credence to occupation of Beringia during the LGM.
+Some have interpreted that date as evidence that migration into Beringia was imminent, lending credence to occupation of Beringia during the LGM.
 However, the Yana RHS date is from the beginning of the cooling period that led into the LGM.
 A compilation of archaeological site dates throughout eastern Siberia suggest that the cooling period caused a retreat of humans southwards.
-Pre-LGM lithic evidence in Siberia indicate a settled lifestyle that was based on local resources, while post-LGM lithic evidence indicate a more migratory lifestyle.
+Pre-LGM lithic evidence in Siberia indicates a settled lifestyle that was based on local resources, while post-LGM lithic evidence indicates a more migratory lifestyle.

 A 2021 discovery of human footprints in relict lake sediments near White Sands National Park in New Mexico demonstrated there was a verifiable human presence in the region dating back to the LGM between 18,000 and 26,000 years ago.
 Later studies, reported in October 2023, confirmed that the age of the human footprints to be "up to 23,000 years old".
 A 2025 study based on radiocarbon dating performed by two independent labs provided an estimate for the White Sands footprints site of >23,600-17,000 calibrated years Before Present.